Field Mustard (Brassica rapa)

 History

-The geographic and genetic origins of B. rapa have been difficult to identify due to its long history of human cultivation.
-It is found in most parts of the world, and has returned to the wild many times as a feral plant or weed.
+The geographic and genetic origins of B. rapa have been difficult to identify due to its long history of human cultivation, as well as difficulty finding Brassica seeds at archaeological sites.
+It is found in most parts of the world, and has returned to the wild many times as a feral plant or weed.[10]
+Recent genomic studies show that many “wild” populations found in Europe and the Americas are actually feral descendants of cultivated plants, while actual wild populations appear to be from regions such as the Caucasus and Central Asia.[2]

-Genetic sequencing and environmental modelling have indicated that ancestral B. rapa likely originated 4000 to 6000 years ago in the Hindu Kush area of Central Asia, and had three sets of chromosomes, providing the genetic potential for a diversity of form, flavour, and growth.
-Domestication has produced modern vegetables and oil-seed crops, all with two sets of chromosomes.[9][10]
+Genetic sequencing and environmental modeling have indicated that ancestral B. rapa likely originated 4000 to 6000 years ago in the Hindu Kush area of Central Asia, and had three sets of chromosomes, providing the genetic potential for a diversity of form, flavor, and growth.
+Domestication has produced modern vegetables and oil-seed crops, all with two sets of chromosomes.[11][2]

 Oilseed subspecies (subsp. oleifera) of Brassica rapa may have been domesticated several times from the Mediterranean to India, starting as early as 2000 BC.[12]
 There are descriptions of B. rapa vegetables in Indian and Chinese documents from around 1000 BC.[11]